revawiki/aws-api-mcp-chatbot-integration/README.md

-# AWS API MCP Chat Integration
+# AWS API MCP Chatbot Integration

 This repository contains a reference implementation for bridging AWS API MCP Server with chat channels such as Telegram and WhatsApp.
-This is also the prototype that been used as demonstration in my session titled "Chatting with your AWS Infrastructure on-the-go: The Power of AWS API MCP Server" for AWS Community Day Indonesia 2025.
+This is also the prototype that been used as demonstration in my session titled *"Chatting with your AWS Infrastructure on-the-go: The Power of AWS API MCP Server"* for AWS Community Day Indonesia 2025.

 ![Architecture Diagram](wiki-aws-api-mcp-chat-integration-diagram.png)

 **⚠️ DISCLAIMER ⚠️**<br>
 This solution means to demonstrate initial capabilities and **not intended for production workload**.
-Configurations such as permissive IAM policies, publicly accessible Lambda Function URLs, and simplified authentication mechanisms, are intentionally relaxed for demonstration purposes and **must be hardened before any production deployment**.
+Configurations such as permissive IAM policies, publicly accessible endpoint, and simplified authentication mechanisms, are intentionally relaxed for demonstration purposes and **must be hardened before any production deployment**.

 Please also remember that **AI can make mistakes!** <br>